View Leo Ravina's Obituary on standardspeaker.com and share memories

 |

-Leo Ravina passed away peacefully early Friday morning at Lehigh Valley Hospital-Hazleton following a brief illness
+Leo Ravina passed away peacefully early Friday morning in Lehigh Valley Hospital-Hazleton following a brief illness.

-Born in Hazleton, he was the son of the late Leo and Teresa (D'Busetti) Ravina and was a lifelong resident of the area.
+Born in Hazleton, he was the son of the late Leo and Teresa D'Busetti Ravina and was a life resident of the area.

 Leo was a 1945 graduate of MMI.
 Upon graduation, he served in the U.S. Army Air Corps.
 After being honorably discharged in 1947, he attended Penn State University and graduated with a bachelor's degree in civil engineering.

-For 25 years Leo was an engineer for Prestolite.
-In 1993, he retired from Prestolite and was an engineer for Tamaqua Wire and Cable.
+For 25 years, Leo was an engineer for Prestolite.
+He then worked as an engineer for Tamaqua Wire and Cable until he retired in 1993.
 After his professional career, Leo assisted his son, John, for many years at Ravina Plumbing and Heating.

 Leo had deep faith and devotion to God.
 He was a member of Holy Rosary Roman Catholic Church.